cjriches/simulatron/Documentation/instruction-set.md

 `UJLESSEREQ address`: Like SJLESSEREQ but unsigned, i.e. `C=1` or `Z=1`.

-`CALL address`: Push the address of the next instruction followed by the current flags to the stack, and unconditionally jump to the given address.
+`CALL address`: Push the address of the next instruction to the stack and unconditionally jump to the given address.

-`RETURN`: Pop flags from the stack, then pop the return address from the stack and unconditionally jump to it.
+`RETURN`: Pop the return address from the stack and unconditionally jump to it.

 `SYSCALL`: Raise a syscall interrupt.